No-Knead Casserole Bread Recipe

 - 1/4 cup finely chopped onion

-- 2. In a large bowl, mix sugar, yeast, salt, pepper and 2-1/2 cups flour.
+- 1. In a large bowl, mix sugar, yeast, salt, pepper and 2-1/2 cups flour.
 In a small saucepan, heat water and butter to 120°-130°; stir into dry ingredients.
-Stir in remaining flour to form a stiff batter.
+Stir in 3/4 cup cheese, onion and remaining flour, forming a soft dough.
 Cover with plastic wrap and let rest 10 minutes.

-- 3. Stir down batter; stir in 3/4 cup cheese and onion.
-Shape dough into a ball; place in a greased 2-qt. round baking dish.
-Cover with a kitchen towel; let rise in a warm place until doubled, about 20 minutes [TC: please verify this very short rise time].
+- 2. Shape dough into a ball; place in a greased 2-qt. round baking dish.
+Cover with a kitchen towel; let rise in a warm place until doubled, about 20 minutes.
 Preheat oven to 350°.

-- 4. Bake 40-45 minutes or until golden brown.
+- 3. Bake 40-45 minutes or until golden brown.
 Sprinkle with remaining cheese.
 Bake 5 minutes longer or until cheese is melted.
 Cool in baking dish 5 minutes before removing to a wire rack to cool.
-Yield: 1 loaf.

 - 4. Freeze option: Securely wrap and freeze cooled loaf in heavy-duty foil.
 To use, thaw at room temperature.
 Yield: 1 loaf (16 slices).

 1 slice: 204 calories, 4g fat (2g saturated fat), 10mg cholesterol, 272mg sodium, 35g carbohydrate (2g sugars, 1g fiber), 6g protein